flix/book/src/effects-and-handlers.md

     }
 ```

-Here we declare the effect `Throw` and use it inside `Divide`.
-In `main` we
+Here we declare the effect `Throw` and use it inside the `divide` function.
+In
-perform two divisions.
+`main` we perform two divisions.
 The first succeeds and prints `1`.
-The second fails, and
+The second
-the error message is printed.
-The continuation `_k` is unused (and in fact
+fails and the error message is printed.
+The continuation `_k` is unused (and in
-cannot be used because it requires an argument of type `Void`).
+fact cannot be used because it requires an argument of type `Void`).
+The `main`
+function has the `IO` effect since we use `println` in the handler, but it does
+_not_ have the `Throw` effect since that has been handled.

+> **Note:** `Void` is an empty (uninhabited) type built-in to Flix.
+The `Void`
+> type, in combination with an effect operation, can be used everywhere a normal
+> type is required.
+But notably a function, e.g. a continuation, which requires
+> an argument of type `Void` cannot be invoked.

 ### Resumable Effects